 And I've loved kids jumping on my lap.

-Um, a good friend of the program.
+All right, joining us now, a good friend of the program.

-You know, I want to go back though, before I get to Ollie North here in a second.
+You know, I want to go back, though, before I get to Ollie North here in a second.

-Um, this is the single most corrupt thing that I have ever seen in terms of uh of an absolute power grab coup attempt.
+You know, this executive so-called summary, this is the single most corrupt thing that I have ever seen in terms of an absolute power grab coup attempt.

 No, that has not been true.